Federated Adaptive Causal Estimation (FACE) of Target Treatment Effects: Theoretical Guarantees

-Assumptions \ref{assume:FACE-if} and \ref{assume:FACE-dr} are the typical regularity conditions under classical parametric models.
-They can be verified in two steps: 1) asymptotic normality of model estimators \citep{van2000asymptotic} and 2) local expansion of the estimators.
+Assumptions \ref{assume:FACE-if} and \ref{assume:FACE-dr} are the typical regularity conditions and can be verified in two steps: 1) asymptotic normality of model estimators \citep{van2000asymptotic} and 2) local expansion of the estimators.
 Assumption \ref{assume:FACE-var} regulates the scale of variability of the data, which leads to a stable variance for $\FACE$.
-Assumption \ref{assume:FACE-dr} ensures identification of the true TATE by anchoring on $\hat{\Delta}_{\tgt,\tgt}$ \citep{bang2005doubly}.
+Assumption \ref{assume:FACE-dr} ensures identification of the true TATE by anchoring on $\widehat{\Delta}_{\tgt,\tgt}$ \citep{bang2005doubly}.
 Note that in the setting of multiple target sites, Assumption \ref{assume:FACE-dr} allows for each target site to have different correct model specifications for either the OR model or the PS model.
+In Supplement \ref{ssec:theory-real}, we provide a detailed set of conditions corresponding to the realization of logistic regression models to estimate nuisance models.

 We now state the theory for the general FACE estimation. \begin{theorem} Under Assumptions \ref{assume:causal} and \ref{assume:FACE}, the FACE estimator is consistent and asymptotically normal with consistent variance estimation $\hat{\Vcal}$,